46 Above-Ground Pool Deck Ideas

-A small deck may be enough if you have a smaller above ground pool and a limited backyard pool area.
-A small above ground pool “deck” may just consist of a wood platform and steps leading up to it.
+A small deck may be enough if you have a smaller above-ground pool and a limited backyard pool area.
+A small above-ground pool “deck” may consist of a wood platform and steps leading up to it.

 A lap pool provides all the exercise of swimming laps but has an exceedingly small footprint.
 These rectangular pools create a current to swim against.
 They are a great choice for yards too small for a classic round pool set above ground.

-Why should I use deck screws instead of regular wood screws when building my swimming pool deck?
+Why should you use deck screws instead of regular wood screws when building a swimming pool deck?

 Regulations may include rules for the deck’s slope, slip resistance, and even the width of the gap between boards.
 In most cases, the maximum gap between the edge of the pool and the edge of the deck is ¾ inch.
 There will also be rules to follow for pool fence structures, self-closing gates, and other safety features.

-What other things can I add to my above ground pool area to make my backyard more fun year-round?
+What other things can you add to an above-ground pool area to make your backyard more fun year-round?